 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.

-Any such concerns should be dealt with as per the Child Protection Policy and where appropriate referrals should still be made to children's social care and as required, the police.
+Any such concerns should be dealt with as per this policy, and appropriate referrals should be made to children's social care and as required, the police.

-11.19 Online safety away from school and college
+18.1 Online safety away from school and college